-6.11 As at 1 April 2021, council records showed there were unimplemented planning permissions for an estimated 3,428 net additional dwellings.
-The vast majority of that supply (3,304 dwellings) was on 43 sites of at least 5 dwellings net.
-The balance of the supply (124 net additional dwellings) was on 82 smaller sites with permission for fewer than 5 dwellings, which included outright stock losses of 7 existing dwellings at 7 properties due to demolition, alteration or change of use from C3 dwellings.
-Total housing permissions were equivalent to 14.6 years supply against the annual baseline requirement of 234 per annum and 26.4 years supply against the residual requirement.
-While it is not anticipated that all of those permissions will be implemented within the plan period and some may expire, it is also reasonable to assume that completions could be achieved through revised proposals and, significantly, on other sites including those which are the subject of planning applications currently awaiting determination or recently approved.

-6.12 Based on the NPPF definition of deliverability and the associated guidance in the PPG, the estimated deliverable housing supply from 1 April 2021 to 31 March 2026 is 1,676 dwellings, which is higher than the 2020 estimate (1,545) and would, incidentally, be sufficient to meet the residual balance of the Local Plan minimum requirement (1,613).
+- 6.11 As at 1 April 2022, council records showed there were unimplemented planning permissions for an estimated 2,421 net additional dwellings (across 35 sites, with a minimum capacity of 5 dwellings net).
+It is expected that 1,527 of these dwellings are deliverable in the next 5 years.
+The balance of the supply further comprises 105 net additional dwellings on smaller permissioned sites for fewer than 5 dwellings and 29 dwellings via contribution-linked C2 care homes. - 6.12 While it is not anticipated that all of those permissions will be implemented within the plan period and some may expire, it is also reasonable to assume that completions could be achieved through revised proposals and, significantly, on other sites including those which are the subject of planning applications currently awaiting determination or recently approved. - 6.13 Based on the NPPF definition of deliverability and the associated guidance in the PPG, the estimated deliverable housing supply from 1 April 2022 to 31 March 2027 is 1,661 dwellings, and would be sufficient to meet the residual balance of the Local Plan minimum requirement (1,613).
 In the table below, the estimate is broken down by planning and development status.
 The vast majority of the supply would be on sites within the planning process.